timklapdor/csulx/_strategies/Creating-Rich-Media-Artefacts.md

 #### Implementation

-Students collaborate on the learning module content and chose a unique sub-topic to build their individual digital artefact.
+Students collaborate on the learning module content and choose a unique sub-topic to build their individual digital artefact.
 Once a topic is chosen students then explore a range of digital tools to find one they are comfortable using to create the digital artefact.
-The digital artefact could be created using any reliable Web 2.0 tool for audio, video or image/text production such as Voicethread, Smore, or Slideshare.
+The digital artefact could be created using any reliable Web 2.0 tool for audio, video or image/text production such as VoiceThread, Smore, or Slideshare.
 It was encouraged, but not mandatory, that students explore a combination of tools e.g. Powtoons and YouTube, to create and deliver the final artefact.
 It was a requirement that the artefact be uploaded and in a state where it had a unique URL and could be embedded the wiki-based learning module.
 This is [a great example of student work produced](https://youtu.be/622OHuEMM38) in this assessment.

 {% include youtubePlayer.html id="NkXU81zceuY" %}